Encourage students to volunteer in campaigns

-In 2008, a professor at Ohio’s Baldwin Wallace University required her leadership students to volunteer with a campaign of their choice.
-She gave them contact information for the McCain and Obama field offices and for the nonprofit Greater Cleveland Voter Registration Coalition, then required them to volunteer for 15 hours with a presidential campaign of their choice, a local or state election race (including ballot initiatives), or a nonprofit group engaging in election related activities.
+- A professor at Ohio’s Baldwin Wallace University required her leadership students to volunteer with a campaign of their choice.
+She gave them contact information for the Democratic and Republican field offices and for the nonprofit Greater Cleveland Voter Registration Coalition, then required them to volunteer for 15 hours with a local, state, or national campaign of their choice, (including ballot initiatives), or for a nonprofit group engaging in election-related activities.
 Students logged their experiences in journal entries, providing details about what occurred, the participants, and their impressions.
 After the election, students wrote a paper evaluating their experiences.

 - Every vote counts.
 A student at Connecticut’s Wesleyan University registered 300 of her peers in an election where her congressman won by only 21 votes.